Ground Rod Installation

 A two wire ground system should be used if there are more than three strands of wire on the fence.
 The two strand system allows the animal to complete the circuit by touching a charged wire and a ground wire at the same time.
 The strands on the fence must alternate between a ground wire and a charged wire: one charged, one ground, and then charged, etc.

 If you have a large area that needs to be fenced in, this system is ideal.
 It is also great to contain animals with long hair, or wool, and areas with sandy or rocky soil.
 Grounding this system is simple.
-The wires that are grounded will connect directly to the grounding rod or grounding terminal on the charger.
+The wire from the ground terminal will connect directly to the ground rods and then connect to the ground wires on the fence line.
 The charged wires are connected to the terminal on the charger.